Genivia/ugrep/README.md

 ### Searching and displaying binary files with -U, -W, and -X

+    --hexdump[=[1-8][a][bch][A[NUM]][B[NUM]][C[NUM]]]
+            Output matches in 1 to 8 columns of 8 hexadecimal octets.
+The default is 2 columns or 16 octets per line.
+Argument `a' outputs a `*' for all hex lines that are identical to the previous hex line, `b' removes all space breaks, `c' removes the character column, `h' removes hex spacing, `A' includes up to NUM hex lines after a match, `B' includes up to NUM hex lines before a match and `C' includes up to NUM hex lines before and after a match.
+Arguments `A', `B' and `C' are the same as options -A, -B and -C when used with --hexdump.
+See also options -U, -W and -X.
     -U, --ascii, --binary
             Disables Unicode matching for binary file matching, forcing PATTERN to match bytes, not Unicode characters.
 For example, -U '\xa3'